VoxSecuritatis/Blog-AI-PromptEngineering-TCROFTCE/README.md

 ---

 ## Instructions for Use
+1. Build your prompt in a text editor (e.g., Notepad), then paste it into the LLM prompt window.
+2. Answer clarifying questions asked by the LLM to better clarify your prompt objectives; not required, but will make responses more accurate.
+3. Keep frequently used prompts in a "prompt library" in a notebook application, e.g., OneNote, Obisian, Evernote, etc.
+4. See the bottom for the short TCROFTCE tempate.

+---

+### **CROFTC Framework**

 The *key* fields to send the LLM are **CROFTC** sections for the best possible response from the model.
 **T** and **E** are optional but recommended to help reference the prompt and guide the LLM’s context understanding.
 If a CROFTC field is left blank, the model may produce **hallucinations** or slightly inaccurate information.

-Build your prompt in a text editor (e.g., Notepad), then paste it into the LLM prompt window.

----

-### **CROFTC Framework**

 | **Field** | **Purpose** | **Description / Example** |
 |------------|--------------|----------------------------|